tensorflow/model-remediation/docs/usage_reqs.md

 ## How much data do I need?

-While there isn’t strict guidance on the minimum size of each slice of data, we generally recommend trying min diff when one has no fewer than 5,000 examples in any set.
+While there isn’t strict guidance on the minimum size of each slice of data, we generally recommend trying MinDiff when one has no fewer than 5,000 examples in any set.
 Still, even a set in that range may be insufficient, and this may still limit performance improvements.